NOW That’s What I Call Music!, the world’s bestselling

 20th Anniversary (Volume 1) was released back in October.

 NOW That's What I Call Music! debuted in the U.S. in 1998,

-following 15 years of multi-platinum international success.
+following 15 years of multi-platinum international triumph.
 The

-series has generated sales exceeding 250 million albums worldwide,
+series has sold more than 250 million albums worldwide, topping 100

 NOW That's What I Call Music! is a joint venture from